 Enhanced Due Diligence (EDD)

-EDD is specifically used for higher-risk clients.
+Enhanced due diligence is specifically used for higher-risk clients.
 It involves obtaining additional information.
 The banks then use this information to understand the client’s fund activity and prepare for any risk.

 KYC Regulations Around the World